-- 26.2.1.
-International travel and the daily allowances for the respective Concacaf delegation members, as fixed by Concacaf; - 26.2.2.
-Board and lodging in a high-standard hotel in the host country for the Match Officials, the Match Commissioner, the Referee Assessor, any other Concacaf officials (i.e. security officer, media officer etc.) and Participating Member Associations in each of the stages of The Competition;

-26.2.3.
-Transportation for:

-- Referees - Referee Assessor - Match Commissioner - Venue Coordinator (when applicable) - Match Coordinator (when applicable) - Security Officer (when applicable) - Bus for the Participating Member Associations (PMA) for their official movements - Equipment truck (if requested in writing 24 hours in advance to Concacaf) for the PMA for their arrival/departure; and on matchday - 26.2.4.
-Participation money for the PMA, the amount of which shall be determined by Concacaf (if applicable). - 26.2.5.
-Prize money for the participating Member Associations, the amounts of which shall be determined by Concacaf (if applicable); - 26.2.6.
-Doping expenses; - 26.2.7.
-The costs of insurance taken out by Concacaf to cover its own risks. - 26.3.
-The PMAs shall be responsible for and bear the costs of the following: - 26.3.1.
-Adequate insurance to cover their Team Delegation Members and any other persons carrying out duties on their behalf against all risks, including but not limited to injury, accident, disease and travel in consideration of the applicable FIFA and Concacaf rules or regulations. - 26.3.2.
-International travel, visas and the daily allowances for the respective delegation members; - 26.3.3.
-Any additional cost for lodging and meals for the additional staff traveling outside the official delegation from the PMA. - 26.4.
-Any disputes arising from financial provisions shall be resolved amongst the Associations concerned but may be submitted to Concacaf for a final decision to be taken.
+- 27.1.
+Concacaf shall bear the costs of: - 27.1.1.
+International travel and the daily allowances for the respective Concacaf delegation members, as fixed by Concacaf; - 27.1.2.
+Board and lodging in a high-standard hotel in the host country for the Match Officials, the Match Commissioner, the Referee Assessor, any other Concacaf officials (i.e., security officer, media officer etc.) and PMAs in each group during The Competition; - 27.1.3.
+Transportation for: - Referees - Referee Assessor - Match Commissioner - Venue Coordinator (when applicable) - Match Coordinator (when applicable) - Security Officer (when applicable) - PMAs for their official movements - Equipment truck for the PMAs for their arrival/departure and match days; - 27.1.4.
+Participation money for the PMA, the amount of which shall be determined by Concacaf (if applicable). - 27.1.5.
+Prize money for the PMAs, the amounts of which shall be determined by Concacaf (if applicable); - 27.1.6.
+Doping expenses; - 27.1.7.
+The costs of insurance taken out by Concacaf to cover its own risks. - 27.2.
+The PMAs shall be responsible for and bear the costs of the following: - 27.2.1.
+Adequate insurance to cover their Team Delegation Members and any other persons carrying out duties on their behalf against all risks, including but not limited to injury, accident, disease, and travel in consideration of the applicable FIFA and Concacaf rules or regulations. - 27.2.2.
+International travel, visas and the daily allowances for the respective delegation members; - 27.2.3.
+Any additional cost for lodging and meals for the additional staff traveling outside the official delegation from the PMA. - 27.3.
+Any disputes arising from financial provisions shall be resolved amongst the edico

-26.5.
+Associations concerned but may be submitted to Concacaf for a final decision to be taken.

+27.4.
 Any expenses and costs incurred by a PMA other than those mentioned in these Regulations shall be borne by the PMA concerned.